-a.
+- a.
 Sidewalk plowing is limited in the Town due to a combination of available equipment, manpower and the nature of the infrastructure.
-Many of the sidewalks are older and at a width of 4 feet, with adjacent obstructions such as power poles, fences, rock walls and the like.
-Sidewalk plows cannot fit on many of these walks due to width conflicts.
-In a full storm situation, every truck is staffed by a single employee and one full-time employee is available for sidewalk plowing.
+Many of the sidewalks are older and at a width of 4 feet or less, with adjacent obstructions such as power poles, utility boxes, fences, rock walls and the like.
+Sidewalk plowing units are 4 feet in width and cannot fit on many of these walks due to width conflicts.
+In a full storm situation, every truck is staffed by a single employee and one full-time and temporary employees are available for sidewalk plowing.
 This staffing assumes that no employees are out of work due to illness or other reasons.
-There is limited back-up through use of temporary help or re-assigned water-sewer employees.
+There is limited back-up through use of assigned water-sewer employees. - b.

-b.
 Sidewalk plowing in designated areas will generally begin with the onset of a storm and end when the designated sidewalks are plowed.
 During some storm events, lack of equipment or manpower may prevent sidewalks from being plowed until after the end of the storm.
-When this occurs, sidewalk plowing is targeted for completion within 24 hours of the end of a major storm event.

-c.
-The Town has 53 miles of sidewalks and paved paths.
+When this occurs, sidewalk plowing is targeted for completion within 24 hours of the end of a major storm event. - c.
+Sidewalk plowing will generally not occur if the snow cover is 2 inches in depth or less.
+The Town does not have a "bare" sidewalk policy. - d.
+The Town has in excess of 53 miles of sidewalks and paved paths.
 Prior to this winter, sidewalk plowing was done on 17 miles of walkways.
 The rationale used was based on the following statement taken from last year's winter operation plan.